Salman Rushdie on the 2022 attack that nearly took his life, and writing his new book "Knife"

 Salman Rushdie: Because of the dream.
 And then I thought, "Don't be silly.
 It's a dream."

-Salman Rushdie… one of his generation's most acclaimed writers… had been invited to the tranquil town of Chautauqua, on Lake Erie, to speak about a subject he knows all too well… the importance of protecting writers whose lives are under threat.
+Salman Rushdie… one of his generation's most acclaimed writers… had been invited to the town of Chautauqua, close to Lake Erie, to speak about a subject he knows all too well… the importance of protecting writers whose lives are under threat.

 Anderson Cooper: Did you have any anxiety being in-- in such a public space?

-Note: Editor's Note: An earlier version of this story misstated the location of Chautauqua in New York.
-The story has been updated.